jhfhngj/Windows-Century/README.md

 - **gato.js** — Moew
 - **Century News** — View some totally real news on your Century computer.
 - **CenturyAI** — Talk to a definitely LLM AI on your Century PC.
+- **Notes 2.0** — Thought I wouldn't update Notes?
+WRONG!
+This is an updated version, after updating the internals to match the things normal users and developers need.

 Apps live under `/apps/` inside the virtual filesystem.